 Hard water doesn’t pose any health risk; however, it has high mineral content, which can affect your hair, skin, and appliances.
-The goal of a water softener is not removing contaminants but making the water soft by removing the excessive mineral content.
+The goal of a water softener is not to remove contaminants but to make the water soft by removing the excessive mineral content.
 The purpose of a water softener is primarily to prevent a mineral build-up of limescale in the plumbing system and household appliances.
 The hardness of water can be removed by

-- Completely removing calcium, magnesium and other ions that cause hardness in water with the help of a water softener
+- Completely removing the calcium, magnesium, and other ions that cause hardness in water with the help of a water softener

 - Using citric acid to alter the behavior of the ions, which reduces the affinity of the ions to stick to the surface